 You could certainly move furniture around without furniture sliders, but don’t start pushing, pulling, and lifting furniture until you weigh the impact these little gadgets can have.

-They make moving furniture much easier.
+They make moving heavy furniture much easier.
 Furniture legs are designed for stability, not for their ability to scoot freely across a floor.
 Placing furniture sliders under them changes all that.

 They protect flooring.
 Sharp furniture legs and corners can mar carpet and vinyl floors as well as hardwood or laminate flooring.
 But the right furniture sliders for each flooring type can easily prevent massive amounts of damage.